 The common mistake companies make when coming up with their company values is they invest a lot of time in defining them, but then they make the assumption that, by sticking them on a wall, people will live by them.
 Committing to a newly defined set of values is initially a challenge and requires finding a way to positively reinforce them early and often, so that every team member knows them and knows how to apply them to their everyday work.

-Our culture isn’t just about driving an efficient business.
+Our company culture isn’t just about driving an efficient business.
 It’s also about looking after our team.
 Whatever our priorities are in life, we look for more than just earning money in our jobs.
-Over the years we’ve adapted a number of benefits for our team to encourage work life balance, healthy & active lifestyles and self development.
-Each month we have an event to celebrate the successes of the month and provide an opportunity for the team to socialise outside of work.
+Over the years we’ve adapted a number of benefits for our team to encourage work life balance, healthy & active lifestyles and self-development.
+Each month, we have an event to celebrate the successes of the month and provide an opportunity for the team to socialise outside of work.
 We provide annual flu vaccines, incentives for exercising, Friday night drinks and a complimentary cereal station to name a few.
-We have a relaxed open plan office space that nurtures a very collaborative environment where input is welcomed amongst all members of the team and transparent feedback (from both our team and our clients) is encouraged.
+Our open-plan office space is relaxed and nurtures a very collaborative environment where input is welcomed amongst all members of the team and transparent feedback is encouraged.